China threatens invasion of Taiwan in new video showing military might

 China quickly dismissed Tsai's outreach.
-Hours after her speech, CCTV released a new 2-minute, 30-second video and report of a "multidimensional" drill off China's southeastern coast featuring amphibious landing craft, attack helicopters and land-based missiles.
+Hours after her speech, CCTV released a new two-minute, 30-second video and report of a "multidimensional" drill off China's southeastern coast featuring amphibious landing craft, attack helicopters and land-based missiles.
 The segment was the most extensive in a recent string of Chinese propaganda videos, featuring stirring music and quick cuts, warning that the military could attack if Tsai's Democratic Progressive Party (DPP) did not recognize a diplomatic formulation that regards China and Taiwan as part of a single country, or if Taipei deepened its relationship with its military and diplomatic backer, the United States.

 China considers Taiwan a breakaway province that must be "reunified" with the mainland to restore the territory controlled by the Chinese empire at its 19th-century apex.
 But the Communist Party never ruled Taiwan despite taking power in mainland China in 1949 following a civil war, and citizens in democratic Taiwan have increasingly voted in recent years against a closer union with Beijing.

 Chinese President Xi Jinping has made bringing Taiwan under Beijing's control a core plank of his vision to restore China's greatness and has signaled growing impatience with the DPP's refusal to acknowledge the one-China principle.
-In its annual work report this year, the Chinese government removed the word "peaceful" from longstanding references to "reunification" with Taiwan.
+In its annual work report this year, the Chinese government removed the word "peaceful" from long-standing references to "reunification" with Taiwan.

-Late on Sunday, CCTV made another pointed disclosure: it aired a supposed confession from the detained Taiwanese businessman Lee Meng-chu, who was shown for the first time since he disappeared last year in southern China.
+Late on Sunday, CCTV made another pointed disclosure: It aired a supposed confession from the detained Taiwanese businessman Lee Meng-chu, who was shown for the first time since he disappeared last year in southern China.
 Lee was shown in prison garb apologizing for activities that endangered Chinese national security and supporting Hong Kong and Taiwan independence.

 Lee's arrest, CCTV said, was part of a new Chinese counterintelligence campaign called "Thunder 2020" that would target Taiwanese citizens suspected of spying and fomenting unrest in Hong Kong.